OpenPhysProject/OpenPhys/README.md

 If not, run the following.
 "npm install -g yo bower grunt-cli gulp"
+"npm install -g generator-webapp"

+For windows user, you might add two more lines:

+"npm install -g nvmw"
+"npm install %version% around 0.10.28"

-"npm install -g generator-webapp" http://yeoman.io/learning/ for more info
+These two lines will 100% for you to switch version. http://yeoman.io/learning/ for more info

 Install NPM and Bower Dependencies from the root folder of the project "npm install"
 "bower install"

+For windows user, I suggest that you do the following steps:
+1. Open up the cmd in admin mode and get to your project directory
+2. Run "nvmw use v0.10.28" to switch to the previous version.
+3. Run "npm install" to set up the npm dependencies.
+4. Shut down the cmd and open up git shell.
+5. Run "bower install" to set up the same folder.
+6. You can use "grunt server" to check if you have successfully set up the dependencies.

 ### Usage
 The content in the repo was generated using https://github.com/yeoman/generator-backbone